yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 ### Create the IoT Central Application

-There are a few ways to mange and monitor your devices.
-Azure IoT Central is used here because it provide the easiest way to connects your IoT devices to the cloud and offers centralized management to reconfigure and update your devices.
+There are several ways to connect devices to Azure IoT.
+In this section, you learn how to connect a device by using Azure IoT Central.
+IoT Central is an IoT application platform that reduces the cost and complexity of creating and managing IoT solutions.

 To create a new application:
-1. From [Azure IoT Central portal](https://apps.azureiotcentral.com/), click "My apps" on the side navigation menu.
+1. From [Azure IoT Central portal](https://apps.azureiotcentral.com/), select **My apps** on the side navigation menu.
-1. Start "+ New application".
+1. Select **+ New application**.
-1. Select "Custom apps".
+1. Select **Custom apps**.
-1. Add an application and a URL.
+1. Add Application Name and a URL.
-1. Choose the "Free" Pricing plan to activate a 7-day trial.
+1. Choose the **Free** Pricing plan to activate a 7-day trial.

     ![IoT Central create an application](media/iotcentralcreate-custom.png)

-1. Click "Create".
+1. Select **Create**.
 1. After IoT Central provisions the application, it redirects you automatically to the new application dashboard.

-If you have an existing IoT Central application, you can use it to complete the steps in this article rather than create a new application.
+    > Note: If you have an existing IoT Central application, you can use it to complete the steps in this article rather than create a new application.

 ### Create a new device

 In this section, you use the IoT Central application dashboard to create a new device.
 You will use the connection information for the newly created device to securely connect your physical device in a later section.

 To create a device:
-1. From the application dashboard, click "Devices" on the side navigation menu.
+1. From the application dashboard, select **Devices** on the side navigation menu.
-1. Start "+ New" to bring up the "Create a new device" window.
+1. Select **+ New** to bring up the **Create a new device** window.
-1. Leave Device template as "Unassigned".
+1. Leave Device template as **Unassigned**.
 1. Fill in the desired Device Name and Device ID.

     ![IoT Central create a device](media/iotcentralcreate-device.png)

-1. Select the "Create" button.
+1. Select the **Create** button.
-1. The newly created device should appear in the "All devices" list.
-Click on the device name to show details.
+1. The newly created device will appear in the **All devices** list.
+Select on the device name to show details.
-1. Click "Connect" in the top right menu bar to show the connection information for use in the physical device in the next section.
+1. Select **Connect** in the top right menu bar to display the connection information used to configure the device in the next section.

     ![IoT Central create a device](media/iotcentraldevice-connection-info.png)

-## Prepare the device

-Note the connection values for the following connection string parameters displayed in the IoT Central portal.
+1. Note the connection values for the following connection string parameters displayed in **Connect** dialog.
 You'll add these values to a configuration file in the next step:

 > * `ID scope`
 > * `Device ID`
 > * `Primary key`

+## Prepare the device

 To connect the STM DevKit to Azure, you'll modify a configuration file for Wi-Fi and Azure IoT settings, rebuild the image, and flash the image to the device.